TonyCryptoman/MN-Setup/README.md

 2. Start putty and login as root user.
 (Root password and server ip address are on your VPS management page)
 3. Recommended to run following command before starting the installation script `apt-get update && apt-get upgrade`
 4. To start the installation, paste this command and enter your private key during the process:
-- For local wallets running on Windows use this command:
 ```
 bash <( curl https://raw.githubusercontent.com/EVOS-DEV/MN-Setup/master/install.sh )